This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Start by adding the masa harina to a large bowl.
 You need a bowl that’s big enough to mix everything.

 Add salt.
-I tend to undersalt things because I always feel like you can easily add more salt if you need to.
+Don’t oversalt.
 Just like it’s hard to un-boil an egg, it’s also as hard to un-salt food.

 You want to form an oval shaped masa.
 Think of a football with two pointy ends minus the tackling and punting.